nvlled/carrot/README.md

 ## Prior art

-Took some inspiration from https://github.com/wraikny/AwaitableCoroutine.
+Took some inspiration from a C# library [AwaitableCoroutine](https://github.com/wraikny/AwaitableCoroutine).
+Notable difference is that carrot doesn't use shared global state, and async sub-coroutines can be cancelled without affecting parent coroutines.